jppence/Test_Hub_JP/README.md

-This my playground for my C sharp coding statements.
+This is a workspace file for the Python programming language.